I learned to ride a scooter for the first time on the island of Koh Phangan, and it wasn't nearly as hard (or scary) as I feared!

-I'd never ridden a motorized bike before, but had experience riding a mountain bike and a hoverboard (self balancing scooter), and I was in good physical condition and had pretty good balance.
+I'd never ridden a motorized bike before, but I had experience riding a mountain bike and a hoverboard (self-balancing scooter), and I was in good physical condition and had pretty good balance.

-Thailand's bike taxi drivers are pros, and you have quite a lot to learn from seeing how they operate their bike.
-They veer through traffic, pull up to the front of traffic lights, avoid buses and other large vehicles with ease.
-I've been taking a bike taxi for 4 weeks before renting my own scooter.
+Thailand's bike-taxi drivers are pros, and you have quite a lot to learn from seeing how they operate their bikes.
+They veer through traffic, pull up to the front of traffic lights, and avoid buses and other large vehicles with ease.
+I took a bike taxi for four weeks before renting my own scooter.